njmm-it/NJMM-Tweaks/README.md

 <b>Built with</b>
 - [Electron](https://electron.atom.io)

+## Add-on Organization

+The Mozilla Developer Network will be your best friend as you dissect the Add-on.
+It has documentation for the Add-on technology, Javascript APIs, HTML, CSS, etc….

+Within the root

 ## Code Example
 Show what the library does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
 Make sure the API you are showing off is obvious, and that your code is short and concise.